Aamir-786687/Aamir-786687/README.md

 # Hi there, I'm Aamir! 👋

 Welcome to my GitHub profile!
-I'm a passionate *Frontend Developer* with a strong foundation in *HTML, CSS, JavaScript, and frameworks like **React.
+I'm a passionate *Frontend Developer* with a strong foundation in *HTML, CSS, JavaScript, and frameworks like *React.
 I'm currently upskilling through intensive training at **Masai School*, and I love building scalable, real-world applications.

 ---

 ## 🌟 About Me:

+I’m Aamir Ahmad, a Full Stack Developer from New Delhi with a B.Com (Hons.) background.
+Skilled in HTML, CSS, JavaScript, React, Redux, and Firebase, I enjoy building apps that enhance productivity and engagement.
+Passionate about problem-solving, fitness, and continuous learning.

 - 🎓 Graduated with B.com(Hons.)
 Degree
 - 🔭 Currently building apps that improve productivity and user engagement.